(originally posted 2010)

 - 2 tablespoons fresh parsley or 2 teaspoons dried parsley

-Mix ricotta, 1 1/2 cups mozzarella, 2 tablespoons Parmesan, egg and parsley.
+- Mix ricotta, 1 1/2 cups mozzarella, 2 tablespoons Parmesan, egg, garlic powder, and parsley.

-Cook on LOW for 4-5 hours or until noodles are soft, being careful not to overcook.
-(Don't try to speed up the process by cooking on high.)
+- Cook on LOW for 4 hours or until noodles are soft, being careful not to overcook.
 Sprinkle 1/2 cup of mozzarella and remaining Parmesan on top.
 Cover with the lid to melt the cheese and allow to sit 10 minutes before serving.